LLM Teacher-Student Framework for Text Classification With No Manually Annotated Data: A Case Study in IPTC News Topic Classification: Manual Annotation of Test Data

 \subsection{Inter-Annotator Agreement}

 To assess the reliability of human and LLM annotations, a subset of 339 instances from the test set, balanced by labels and languages, was annotated by a second annotator.
+Human annotators received the same guidelines, provided in Appendix \ref{sec:annotation-guidelines}, and participated in a preliminary test annotation which was followed by a discussion to resolve the disagreements.

+The inter-annotator agreement is evaluated using Krippendorff's alpha metric~\cite{krippendorff2018content}, a statistical measure frequently employed in content analysis, social sciences, and machine learning to determine the reliability of multiple human annotators in data classification.
+The metric accounts for the likelihood of agreement occurring by chance, with a value of 1 indicating perfect agreement and a value of 0 indicating agreement equal to chance \cite{krippendorff2004measuring}.
+Theoretically, reliable inter-annotator agreement is represented by alpha values of 0.8 or higher, whereas an alpha of 0.667 is considered the threshold for acceptable annotation reliability~\cite{krippendorff2018content}.
+Nonetheless, this threshold value is frequently not achieved in manual annotation campaigns for text classification tasks.
+This shortcoming can be attributed to the high subjectivity and complexity of annotation tasks, which often involve cases where characteristics of multiple labels are present \cite{klie2024analyzing}.
+This problem has also been demonstrated in tasks similar to topic classification, such as automatic genre identification \cite{kuzman2023survey}, sentiment annotation \cite{van2021validity}, \cite{lind2017content,pelicon2020zero}, and detection of hate speech \cite{leite2020toxic,ljubevsic2019frenk}.

-The nominal Krippendorff's alpha \cite{krippendorff2018content} between the two annotators reached 0.728, surpassing the acceptable threshold of 0.667, as defined by Krippendorff~\cite{krippendorff2018content}.
-This moderate level of agreement indicates that the annotation campaign was successful while also highlighting the challenging nature of this task.
+In our experiments, the nominal Krippendorff's alpha between the two annotators reached 0.728.
+This outcome is deemed satisfactory as it exceeds the threshold for acceptable reliability.
+Furthermore, this level of inter-annotator agreement is comparable to or exceeds the agreement observed in similar text-level classification tasks.
+At the same time, the moderate level of agreement highlights the challenging nature of this task, as multiple topic labels may be discussed in certain news articles.

 As shown in Table \ref{tab:inter-annotator-agreement}, the inter-annotator agreement between each of the human annotators and the LLM model was on par with the agreement between the two human annotators.
-This finding addresses Research Question 1 (RQ1), demonstrating that the LLM model is as capable of data annotation for this task as the human annotators.
+This finding addresses Research Question 1 (RQ1), demonstrating that the LLM model is as capable of data annotation for this task as human annotators.

 \Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.45\textwidth]{kuzma3.png} { \textbf{Label-level inter-annotator agreement in terms of the nominal Krippendorff's alpha.} }